Make your own easy Glogg Recipe this winter season! A cup of Scandinavian spiced mulled wine will heat you up to the core.

 Glogg mulled wine ingredients

 To prepare this glogg you will need only a handful of ingredients.
-I have adjusted it so that everyone can prepare this recipe wihtout having to buy difficult to get or rare ingredients.
+I have adjusted it so that everyone can prepare this recipe without having to buy difficult to get or rare ingredients.
 Besides you can adjust the recipe to your liking.

 Spices for your Glogg Mulled wine